phptuts/codingwithnoah/summer-camp/day-3/index.md

 ![step 23](/images/summer-camp/day-3/mini-golf/step_23.jpg)

 24) Tape everything up and cut a small hole in the middle of the box.
-At this point get a camp counselor to qa your work.
-We are not going for perfection at all.  :)
+At this point get a instructor to qa your work.

 ![step 24](/images/summer-camp/day-3/mini-golf/step_24.jpg)